-Groups were conducted in November/December 2013 in informal community venues in Greater Glasgow, and lasted approximately 90 min.
-The research team were responsible for conducting the groups and collecting the data.
-A lead moderator (AF) and assistant moderator conducted each group (CM/RP).
-A semistructured discussion guide was used to ensure that all topics of interest were explored while enabling flexibility, so that participants could express their views as part of an open discussion.
-As a warm-up exercise, participants were asked about shopping behaviour, before being shown a number of cigarette packs (n=23), with different colours, imagery and dimensions, to allow an insight into the types of pack designs available.
-The range of packs included more standard shaped king-size packaging, slims packaging and a range of superslims packaging including packs with a more standard width and very narrow 'lipstick'-type packs.
+Groups were conducted in November/December 2013 in informal community venues in Greater Glasgow (Scotland), and lasted approximately 90 minutes.
+A lead moderator (AF)

+and assistant moderator conducted each group (CM/RP).
+A semi-structured discussion guide was used to ensure that all topics of interest were explored while enabling flexibility so that participants could express their views as part of an open discussion.
+As a warm-up exercise participants were asked about shopping behaviour, before being shown a number of cigarette packs (n = 23), with different colours, imagery and dimensions, to allow an insight into the types of pack designs available.
+The range of packs included more standard shaped king-size packaging, slims packaging and a range of superslims packaging including packs with a more standard width and very narrow 'lipstick' type packs.
 To facilitate discussion and explore reactions to the different packs, participants were asked to group them together as they thought appropriate.
-They were then asked to order the packs according to statements written on showcards: most appealing/least appealing; for someone like me/not for someone like me; pleasant taste/unpleasant taste; and least harmful/most harmful.
+They were then asked to order the packs according to statements written on showcards: Most appealing/Least appealing; For someone like me/Not for someone like me; Pleasant taste/Unpleasant taste; and Least harmful/Most harmful.

-For the final exercise, 13 packs were removed and groups were asked to rate the remaining 10 packs in terms of seriousness in terms of warning about health risks (most serious/least serious; see figure 1).
+For the final exercise, thirteen packs were removed and groups were asked to rate the remaining ten packs in terms of seriousness in terms of warning about health risks (Most serious/Least serious), see Figure 1.
 All exercises were accompanied by detailed probing and discussion of the reasons behind grouping and ordering decisions and the imagery associated with different pack styles.
 The discussions also explored perceptions of cigarette design.
-Data saturation was achieved within the 12 focus groups.
-All discussions were recorded on digital voice file with participants' permission.
+Data saturation was achieved within the twelve focus groups.
+All discussions were recorded on digital voice-file with participants' permission.
 Notes were also made throughout the discussions by the assistant moderator to record the ordering of packs for the exercises and any important participant responses.
 At the end of each group, participants were debriefed about the harms associated with tobacco use, the addictive nature of cigarettes, and that tobacco companies target young women with pack and cigarette design.
 Younger age groups (12-14 and 15-17 years) were also given an age appropriate take home pack including information on smoking-related harms and how tobacco marketing may promote smoking among youth.